BASP Students

 Carly Wolfer

 Research interests: My research uses a feminist, sex-positive lens to explore the multi-level barriers and facilitators to sexual and relational wellness.
-Specifically, I investigate how individual (e.g. attachment style, gender identity and expression), interpersonal (e.g. communication, responsiveness, touch), and socio-cultural (e.g. sexual and romantic scripts, gender norms, stigma) factors support or stifle sexual pleasure equity, relationship functioning, and health in casual and committed relationship structures across the lifespan.
+Specifically, I investigate how individual (e.g. motivation, attachment), interpersonal (e.g. communication, responsiveness, touch), and socio-cultural (e.g. sexual scripts, gender norms) factors support or stifle sexual pleasure equity, relationship functioning, and health in casual and committed relationship structures across the lifespan.
 Ultimately, I am passionate about developing socio-emotional and sex education programming aimed at optimizing sexual and relational well-being among diverse individuals and relationships who have been historically muted in discourses of desire.

 Recent publications and presentations:

 Wolfer, C., Carmichael, C. L. (2024, July).
 Asymmetric orgasm pursuit: Using interdependence theory to explain and bridge the orgasm gap in the heterosexual relationships.
-Talk presented at The International Association of Relationship Research (IARR) 2024 Conference, Boston, MA.
+The International Association of Relationship Research (IARR) 2024 Conference, Boston, MA.

 Email: cwolfer@gradcenter.cuny.edu